niranjankala/niranjankala.github.io/_posts/2023-10-01-securing-net-web-applications-with-authentication-harnessing-the-power-of-social-media-provider-authentication.md

 **Step 5: Run Your Application**

-With Google Authentication configured, start your ASP.NET Core application.
-You should now see the "Use other service to log in" option on your login page, with Google as one of the available choices.
+With Google Authentication configured, you can start your ASP.NET Core application.
+You should now see the "Use other services to log in" option on your login page, with Google as one of the available choices.

 Click the "Google" button, and a popup will appear, prompting you to sign in with your Google account.
-After signing in, you'll be redirected back to your application, logged in and authenticated via Google.
+After signing in, you'll be redirected back to your application, logged in, and authenticated via Google.

 **Conclusion:**

-By integrating Google Authentication into your ASP.NET Core application, you've provided your users with a convenient and secure way to access your services without the need to create additional accounts.
+Integrating Google Authentication into your ASP.NET Core application provides users with a convenient and secure way to access your services without creating additional accounts.
 This enhances the user experience and can boost user engagement on your platform.